Boylston Street subway

-The Boylston Street subway is a rail tunnel which lies primarily under Boylston Street in Boston, Massachusetts.
+The Boylston Street subway is a light rail tunnel which lies primarily under Boylston Street in Boston, Massachusetts.
 In operation since 1914, it now carries all four branches of the MBTA Green Line from Kenmore Square under the Back Bay into downtown Boston, where it joins with the older Tremont Street subway.
 The tunnel originally ended just east of Kenmore Square; it was extended under the square to new portals at and in 1932.

 History

-In 1907, the Massachusetts General Court (legislature) statutorially instigated what became today's Boylston Street subway, albeit began as the Riverbank subway.
+In 1907, the Massachusetts General Court (the states legislature) approved what became today's Boylston Street subway, albeit began as the Riverbank subway.
 As well, it was not to be for street car (tram) use, rather for trains, with the same specifications as the then newly created Cambridge Connection (Red Line).